BEST FULL BODY WORKOUT

 BASIC EXTERNAL ROTATION

 If you’re just starting out, the best total body workout to begin with would be Workout A. If you’re looking for a complete full body workout plan, alternate between Workout A and B according to the calendar I’ve provided you for a four week workout plan with daily workout routines.
-Science has shown that a 3-day full body workout plan with rest days in between is ideal for building muscle and having adequate recovery time.
-Whether you just want to experiment with one, or you want to incorporate both workout sessions into a training plan, you’re going to see huge benefits from this full body training.
+Science has shown that a 3-day full body workout plan with complete rest days in between is ideal for building muscle and having adequate and effective muscle recovery time.
+Whether you just want to experiment with one, or you want to incorporate both workout sessions into a sample workout plan, you’re going to see huge benefits from this full body training.

 If you’re looking for a complete fullbody workout program with challenging exercises, I’ve got you covered!
 See which of our ATHLEAN-X programs best meets your fitness goals.

-1. Full body workouts have several benefits including building strength faster and using multiple major muscle groups in a single action, which is more athletic and functional.
+- Full-body sessions have endless benefits including building strength faster and using multiple major muscle groups in a single action, which is more athletic and functional, not to mention the additional health benefits of building lean muscle.

-4. I’ve created 2 complete total body workouts that utilize each of these movement patterns.
+- I’ve created 2 complete total body workouts that utilize each of these movement patterns.
 If you’re a beginner, give Workout A a try.
 If you’d like a more complete plan, follow the 30 day calendar I’ve provided to use Workouts A and B together.
-This will give you an exercise routine of 4 weeks of daily workouts.
+This will give you a regular workout routine of 4 weeks of daily workouts.

 FULL BODY WORKOUTS FAQS